-12. Segmented information
+13. Segmented information

 The Company's operations comprise one reportable segment being the exploration and development of mineral resource properties.
 The Company's corporate and administrative offices are in Ontario, Canada.
-The Company's exploration property assets are in Jamaica and British Columbia, Canada.
+The Company's exploration property assets are in Jamaica and in Nova Scotia and British Columbia, Canada.
 Long-term assets by geographic area are as follows: